-In the years following repeated concussions, the loss of normal brain cell energy production, increased oxidation and long term brain inflammation all contribute to the very symptoms and concerns of TBI such as seizures, sleep disruption, fatigue, depression, anxiety, increased impulsivity & irritability, decreased inhibition and increased cognitive decline.
+In the years following repeated concussions, the loss of normal brain cell energy production, increased oxidation and long term brain inflammation all contribute to the very symptoms and concerns of TBI.
+These include seizures, sleep disruption, fatigue, depression, anxiety, increased impulsivity & irritability, decreased inhibition and increased cognitive decline.

-Although no effective treatments are available to alleviate these biochemical events in the brain, there are some promising nuggets where nutrition is concerned; several nutrients can help to reduce the impact of oxidation (think rusting) and inflammation and support energy metabolism in the neurons.
+Although no effective treatments are available to alleviate these biochemical events in the brain, there are some promising nuggets where nutrition is concerned.
+Several nutrients can help to reduce the impact of oxidation (think rusting) and inflammation (reddening & swelling), as well as, support energy metabolism in the neurons.

 How can nutrition help?